High School Program Description

 Learning to Act in the World

-The Polaris High School program welcomes students from grade 9 to 12.
-The harmonious development of each of our students is our utmost concern.
+We welcome students from grade 9 to 12.
+Our utmost concern is the harmonious development of each of our students.
 We are emphasizing weekly lessons in foundational disciplines, including science, math, and French.
-A nice balance is provided by the artistic disciplines of visual arts, movement art, music, craftsmanship, and sports.
+We provide balance through artistic disciplines of visual arts, movement art, music, craftsmanship, and sports.

-At this age the adolescent is awakening to their thinking through fundamental questions of What, How, Why and Who.
+The adolescent human is awakening to their thinking through fundamental questions of What, How, Why and Who.
 This evolving quest is best served by a phenomenological approach to the subjects presented.
 We therefore always approach our teaching from the perspective of observing the outcome - the experiment, the masterwork - to then gain an in-depth understanding of how it comes about.

-We are encouraging students to take the whole offering that we are putting together.
+We are encouraging students to participate in our complete offering.
 The program is designed to give the students a well rounded curriculum that way.
-However, we are open to students signing up for only selected main lesson blocks and specialty classes.
+However, we are open to discussing students signing up for only selected main lesson blocks and specialty classes.
 This is especially true for students joining us online.
-See 2020/21 weekly schedule and main lesson schedule below.
+See 2020/21 weekly schedule and main lesson schedules below.
 Blocks in blue mean they are open for online participation.
 The 2021/22 academic year will be similar in design.

 * Light blue shading are classes available for online students.